 For a lot of people, The Clone Wars‘ final season was a mixed bag.
 While most adored the final arc dealing with the Siege of Mandalore and the end of the Clone Wars from Ahsoka, Rex, and Maul’s point of view, the arc with Snips and the Martez sisters left a lot to be desired.
 And what about the season’s opening jaunt, “The Bad Batch“?
 Well, Disney’s hoping you liked it a lot; they’ve just announced the newest Star Wars animated series, fittingly titled Star Wars: The Bad Batch.

-In a press release Monday morning, Lucasfilm announced the new series coming to Disney+.
+In a press release in July, Lucasfilm announced the new series coming to Disney+.
 It will follow the ragtag group of “imperfect” clones in the immediate aftermath of The Clone Wars and Revenge of the Sith.
 Naturally, it seems, the members of the Army of the Republic’s own personal Suicide Squad did not succumb to Order 66.
 As such, they have to contend with life after the clone army is decommissioned.
 And, of course, they’ll have lots of daring adventures in the process.
 (It is a Star Wars show after all.)

 “Giving new and existing fans the final chapter of Star Wars: The Clone Wars has been our honor at Disney+, and we are overjoyed by the global response to this landmark series,” said Agnes Chu, senior vice president, Content, Disney+.
 “While the Clone Wars may have come to its conclusion, our partnership with the groundbreaking storytellers and artists at Lucasfilm Animation is only beginning.
 We are thrilled to bring Dave Filoni’s vision to life through the next adventures of the Bad Batch.”